hbang/libopener/README.md

 @end
 ```

-In this example, URLs being opened that have a hostname of `hbang.ws` will be overridden to open a hypothetical app that supports the `hbang://` URI scheme.
+In this example, URLs being opened that are web pages (http:// or https:// scheme) and have a hostname of `hbang.ws` will be overridden to open a hypothetical app that supports the `hbang://` URI scheme.
 This means `https://hbang.ws/apps/` turns into `hbang://open/apps/`.

 You must also add `ws.hbang.libopener` to the `Depends:` list in your control file.
 If Opener isn’t present on the device, your binaries will fail to load.
 For example: